 Lemon pie is a staple in the south, especially in the hotter months.
 Often referred to as “lemon icebox pie”, it is commonly kept in the fridge and served cold as a refreshing ending to any meal.
-Of course you can purchase a lemon meringue pie at any grocery store and most fast food chains, but once you’ve had it made from scratch all store bought versions will pale in comparison.
+Of course, you can purchase a lemon meringue pie at any grocery store and most fast-food chains.
+But once you’ve had it made from scratch, all store-bought versions will pale in comparison.

-Feel free to use a store bought crust for this to streamline the process.
+Feel free to use a store-bought crust for this to streamline the process.
 Those who don’t care for meringue can leave the pie “topless” or add whipped topping in its place once your pie has been baked and cooled.

 Running over them with the car might be fun, depending on the type of day you’re having.
 If you decide on that method, I’d double bag ’em first ~winks and grins~.
-When automotive vehicles become involved in the baking process, you know you’re living a fun life!

 Add sugar and stir well.

 Mix that up well until it looks like this.